TheHippo/gcssync/README.md

 <!-- /MarkdownTOC -->

-Syncs files with a Google Cloud Storage bucket
+Syncs files with a Google Cloud Storage bucket.

+When syncing it checks for modifcation and update time to prevent uploading files in the next run.

 ## Usage